ektrah/nsec/index.md

 * **Easy-to-use** -- NSec wants you to fall into the "pit of success."
 It provides a strongly typed data model that represents keys and shared secrets with specific classes rather than naked byte arrays.
-This avoids, for example, accidentally using a key with a wrong algorithm.
-There are still some hard problems that NSec cannot help with in a sufficiently generic way, though, such as nonce generation and key management.
+This avoids accidentally using a key with a wrong algorithm, etc. There are still some hard problems, though, where NSec isn't as easy-to-use as one might wish, such as nonce generation and key management.

-* **Secure** -- In addition to the security provided by the cryptographic primitives, NSec tries to make the use of these primitives secure by default.
-For example, all sensitive data such as keys is stored in libsodium's secure memory rather than on the managed heap, and is securely erased when no longer needed.
+* **Secure** -- In addition to the security provided by the cryptographic primitives themselves, NSec tries to make using these primitives as secure by default as possible.
+For example, all sensitive data such as keys is stored in libsodium's secure memory rather than on the managed heap and is securely erased when disposed.

-* **Fast** -- libsodium is fast and cryptographic operations in libsodium never allocate memory on the heap.
+* **Fast** -- libsodium is fast, and cryptographic operations in libsodium never allocate memory on the heap.
 NSec follows libsodium's lead and avoids almost all allocations and expensive copies.
 Only methods that return byte arrays, keys or shared secrets do allocate memory and should therefore be avoided in hot paths.